-LEGO® MINDSTORMS – An ideal solution for teaching robotics at all levels
+LEGO® MINDSTORMS and SPIKE Prime – Ideal solution for teaching robotics at all levels

-LEGO MINDSTORMS educational robotic systems provide a tailor-made solution of hardware, software and educational resources for use in classrooms, after-school club environments, and homeschooling.
+LEGO MINDSTORMS and SPIKE Prime educational robotic systems provide a tailor-made solution of hardware, software and educational resources for use in classrooms, after-school club environments, and homeschooling.
 Students learn to design, program and control fully-functional models and robots that carry out life-like automated tasks.

 LEGO Robotics provides the ideal technology to teach Computer Science, Science, Technology, Engineering, and Mathematics.
 LEGO is also used as the building system in multiple robotics competitions.
 One of the first choices that you will need to make is what software you will use.

 Note: There are many other LEGO programming languages available.
 The languages shown below are the ones that the Robotics Academy has studied and developed resources for classrooms.

 1. Decide what it is that you want to teach using robotics